 You can also just tell it to start cleaning using a simple voice command because of its compatibility with Google Assistant and Amazon Alexa.
 The best piece of news about the Roomba 690, however, is that you can get all of these – plus other features for only $375 (For the latest prices and discounts, check here).

 A closer look at the Roomba 690’s features

 iAdapt technology.
 The Roomba 690 has a sophisticated software and a number of sensors that allow it to find its way around your room and to cover the entire floor area.
 It gives your floor multiple passes to make sure that it is clean, while also going under furniture and avoiding obstacles.

 The Roomba 690 can also clean along the edges and corners and it can clean all floor types such as laminated floors, hardwood floors, tile, and carpeted floors.

 Three-stage cleaning system.
 Like all other Roombas, the Roomba 690 offers three-stage cleaning.
 In the 690’s case, it uses counter-rotating brushes, a side brush, and AeroVac technology to deliver a more thorough clean.

-The main brush can pick dirt, dust and debris off the floor, while the side brushes can sweep the dust from near the edges of walls toward the center.
+The main brush can pick dirt, pet hair, dust, and debris off the floor, while the side brushes can sweep the dust from near the edges of walls toward the center.
 This will help make it easier for the vacuum to suck it all in.

-The AeroVac suctioning technology has an optimized airflow that can better pick up dust and dirt swept by the brushes compared with other suctions found on other vacuums.
+The AeroVac suctioning technology has an optimized airflow that can better pick up pet hair, dust and dirt swept by the brushes compared with other suctions found on other vacuums.